Nick1994209/cloudru-containerapps-mcp/docs/HOW_ADD_TO_IDE.md

 4. Provide the following configuration:
    - Tool Name: `cloudru-containerapps`
    - Execution Method: `subprocess`
-   - Command: `["./cloudru-containerapps-mcp"]`
+   - Command: `["cloudru-containerapps-mcp"]`
-   - Working Directory: Project path
+   - Working Directory: Project path (only needed if using the local binary)
    - Environment Variables: Add as key-value pairs in the configuration interface
 5. Save the configuration
 6. The tools will be available in Claude prompts